DDoS/Golite/doc/milestone3.md

 ## Motivation

 We have chosen to implement Milestone 4 using low-level code, specifically, LLVM IR.
-More specifically, we plan to first convert Golite to a simpler custom IR and before converting it to the LLVM IR using the LLVM C API.
+More specifically, we plan to first convert Golite to a simpler custom IR before converting it to the LLVM IR using the LLVM C API.

 We plan to use LLVM because as a backend, as it's used by several popular languages like Rust, Swift, C, C++, D, etc. It can compile to many different targets and offers optimization passed for free.
 LLVM IR is comparatively easy to work with, and due to its popularity it's well documented and standardized, meaning that if we get stuck somewhere we have documentation to look at to help us.

+Also it has a proper API to generate it using objects, which is a lot nicer than trying to print a language like C.
+With it we can manipulate the IR more freely.
+Since we're working with the AST directly, things like names don't matter.
+If there's a conflict, LLVM will take care of generating new names when printing.

 It has some disadvantages in that it is comparatively more difficult to implement than higher level languages like C/C++, but we wanted to take on this challenging task and in the process learn more about LLVM.